eslint/eslint/docs/src/extend/custom-rules.md

 ESLint analyzes code paths while traversing AST.
 You can access code path objects with five events related to code paths.
 For more information, refer to [Code Path Analysis](code-path-analysis).

-### Deprecated `context` Methods
+### Deprecated `SourceCode` Methods

-Please note that the following `context` methods have been deprecated and will be removed in a future version of ESLint:
+Please note that the following `SourceCode` methods have been deprecated and will be removed in a future version of ESLint:

 * `getComments()`: Replaced by `SourceCode#getCommentsBefore()`, `SourceCode#getCommentsAfter()`, and `SourceCode#getCommentsInside()`.
 * `getTokenOrCommentBefore()`: Replaced by `SourceCode#getTokenBefore()` with the `{ includeComments: true }` option.